nokonoko/Uguu/README.md

 ## Install

 A detailed installation and configuration can be found at [Uguu/Pomf Documentation](https://blog.yeet.nu/blog/uguu-docs).

-Please note that if you do not setup the cron scripts Uguu will act as a more slimmed version of Pomf and files won't expire.

 ## API
 To upload using curl or make a tool you can post using: